On Supports for graphs of bounded genus: Introduction

 \subsection{Related Work}

-The notion of a planar analogue of a hypergraph was first suggested by Zykov~\cite{zykov1974hypergraphs}, who defined a hypergraph to be planar if there is a plane graph on the vertices of the hypergraph such that for each hyperedge, there is a bounded face of the embedding containing only the elements of this hyperedge.
-Equivalently, a hypergraph is \emph{Zykov-planar} iff its incidence bipartite graph is planar.
-Voloshina and Feinberg~\cite{voloshina1984planarity} introduced the notion of hypergraph planarity in the context of planarizing VLSI circuits (see the monograph by Feinberg et al.,~\cite{feinberg2012vlsi} and references therein).
-The notion is now called \emph{a planar support}.
-Johnson and Pollak~\cite{Johnson1987Hypergraph} showed that the problem of deciding if a hypergraph has a planar support is NP-hard.
+The notion of a planar analogue of a hypergraph was first suggested by~\cite{zykov}, who defined a hypergraph to be planar if there is a plane graph on the vertices of the hypergraph such that for each hyperedge, there is a bounded face of the embedding containing only the elements of this hyperedge.
+Equivalently, a hypergraph is \emph{Zykov-planar} iff its incidence bipartite graph is planar.~\cite{voloshina1984planarity} introduced the notion of hypergraph planarity in the context of planarizing VLSI circuits (see the monograph~\cite{feinberg2012vlsi} and references therein).
+The notion is now called \emph{a planar support}.~\cite{Johnson1987Hypergraph} showed that the problem of deciding if a hypergraph has a planar support is NP-hard.

-Since then, several authors have studied the question of deciding if a hypergraph admits a support from a restricted family of graphs.
-Tarjan and Yannakakis~\cite{tarjan1984simple} showed that we can decide in linear time if a hypergraph admits a tree support.
-Buchin et al.,~\cite{buchin2011planar} showed polynomial time algorithms to decide if a hypergraph admits a support that is a path, a cycle, or a tree with bounded maximum degree.
-Further, the authors sharpen the result of Johnson and Pollak~\cite{Johnson1987Hypergraph} by showing that deciding if a hypergraph admits a support that is a 2-outerplanar\footnote{A graph is 2-outerplanar if the graph can be embedded in the plane such that the vertices are on two concentric circles and removing all vertices of outer face results in an outerplanar graph.} graph is NP-hard.
+Since then, several authors have studied the question of deciding if a hypergraph admits a support from a restricted family of graphs.~\cite{tarjan1984simple} showed that we can decide in linear time if a hypergraph admits a tree support.~\cite{buchin2011planar} showed polynomial time algorithms to decide if a hypergraph admits a support that is a path, a cycle, or a tree with bounded maximum degree.
+Further, the authors sharpen the result of~\cite{Johnson1987Hypergraph} by showing that deciding if a hypergraph admits a support that is a 2-outerplanar\footnote{A graph is 2-outerplanar if the graph can be embedded in the plane such that the vertices are on two concentric circles and removing all vertices of outer face results in an outerplanar graph.} graph is NP-hard.
 The problems of constructing a support with the fewest number of edges, or with minimum maximum degree have also been studied in~\cite{baldoni2007tera,onus2011minimum}.